The outside of a church in Florence

 I’m eighteen.

 Notice that in the last sentence, the final vowel of diciotto (eighteen) is dropped.
-This is done because the next word, anni (years), starts with a vowel, so it's more natural to say diciott’anni instead of diciotto anni.
+This happens because the next word, anni (years), starts with a vowel.
+To make pronunciation smoother, Italians say diciott’anni instead of diciotto anni.

 You can also use the same structure to ask about someone else’s age.
-For example:
+Just change the verb form to match the subject.

 Quanti anni ha tua sorella?